Menu

 Okay, let’s talk about the cooking process!
 It’s very straightforward, so even beginners at this whole cooking thing can definitely make a delicious pot of soup.
 Here’s the skinny:

 1. Cook the Leeks.
-To begin, place a heavy soup pot or Dutch oven over medium heat, and add the butter to the pot.
-Let the butter melt, and then add a swirl of olive oil, followed by the sliced leeks.
-Sprinkle salt and pepper over the leeks, and let them gently saute for about six minutes.
-Don’t let them burn!
-Stir frequently, and turn down the heat if needed.
+Place a soup pot or Dutch oven over medium heat, and add the butter to melt.
+Add a swirl of olive oil, followed by the sliced leeks.
+Sprinkle salt and pepper and let them cook for about 6 minutes.
+Stir frequently.

-2. Add the Remaining Ingredients (Except Cream and Garnishes).
-Next, stir in the garlic, and let it cook for just a few seconds.
-Then add the potatoes, followed by the broth and sprigs of thyme.
+2. Add the Potatoes.
+Stir in the garlic.
+Then add the potatoes, broth, and sprigs of thyme.

 3. Simmer.
 Bring the soup to a boil, and then reduce the heat to a simmer.
 Cover the soup, and let it cook for around 25 minutes, until the potatoes are very soft.

 4. Puree the Soup and add Cream.
-Once the potatoes are soft, remove the soup from the heat and take out the thyme sprigs.
-Discard those, and then get out your immersion blender.
-Working carefully so you don’t splash the hot soup, blend just until the soup is smooth.
+Remove the soup from the heat and take out the thyme sprigs.
+Get out your immersion blender and blend just until the soup is smooth.
 Stir the heavy cream into the pureed soup.
-Taste for salt and pepper, and adjust those as needed.
+Taste for salt and pepper, and adjust as needed.

 5. Garnish and Serve.
 To serve, ladle the soup into bowls, and top with croutons, chopped fresh parsley, and chopped fresh chives.